nicknijenhuis/XamarinAlliance/Challenge 2/Readme.md

 You have unlocked this challenge when you:
 1. **have multiple pages in your app,**
 2. **add navigation to the different pages.**

+Of course it's up to you to go wild in styling the different pages, adding other data, or adding more pages (e.g. about page).

 When you have completed your coding challenge, feel free to tweet about using the [#XamarinAlliance](https://twitter.com/hashtag/xamarinalliance) hashtag.